Jun in his personal studio, 2004

 Although known for weaving a wide range of genres into anime flawlessly, hip-hop was a first for legendary Kyoto-born anime director Shinichirō Watanabe.
 Admittedly not a huge hip-hop head, he was steadfast and determined to make the unusual mix work.
 Coming roughly 7 years after acting as associate director for Cowboy Bebop, Samurai Champloo was released to the world.

 Little did anyone know, it would become a timeless classic within its space, and act as impetus for the little-known modern hip-hop “lo-fi” movement.
 A hyperbolic revival of traditional low fidelity ideals with down-tempo, instrumental beats, often with a Japanese aesthetic for samples or accompanying visuals, lifted from anime or Japan during the 1980’s or 1990’s.
-Marcus and Pase on the movement:

 Well, there’s lo-fi and then there’s “lo-fi” [laughs]